Information on the Effects of Cocaine

 What Can be Done for these Effects?

 When a person suffers continuing effects of cocaine use, an effective drug rehab program is the answer.
-By starting a residential, long term drug rehabilitation like the Narconon drug and alcohol recovery program, a person has a chance to claim his or her life back, free from the negative effects of cocaine use.
+By starting a residential drug rehabilitation program like the one offered at Narconon centers around the world, a person has a chance to claim his or her life back, free from the negative effects of cocaine use.

-The Narconon cocaine abuse treatment starts right away by supporting a person in withdrawal with nutritional supplementation.
+The Narconon program starts right away by supporting a person in withdrawal with nutritional supplementation.
 This can help relieve the depression that may hit a cocaine user hard at this time.
 Drugs like cocaine burn up nutrients in the body, the depletion of which can contribute to this depression.
 With ample mineral supplementation, a person who is anxious or irritable can become calmer.

 Once these improvements are made and a former cocaine user is thinking more clearly and able to envision goals for his or her new drug-free life, the next step is counseling and life skills training, both of which boost the former addict’s ability to address life issues and accomplish real improvements in relationships and life.